-Ronaldo gets two-game ban for phone incident
+Ronaldo given two-match ban for fan phone incident

 He was cautioned by police in August and apologised to the young fan immediately after the incident.

-Ronaldo admitted the improper conduct charge but not violent conduct, the FA said.
+The FA said Ronaldo admitted the improper conduct charge but not violent conduct.

 The end of his second spell at Old Trafford followed a controversial interview in which he criticised United and said he had "no respect" for Ten Hag.